 c. monitor the best interests of the child throughout any judicial proceeding,

-d. present written reports to the parties and court prior to trial or at any other time as specified by the court on the best interests of the child that include conclusions and recommendations and the facts upon which they are based, and
+d. present written factual reports to the parties and court prior to trial or at any other time as specified by the court on the best interests of the child, which determination is solely the decision of the court, and

-e. the guardian ad litem shall, as much as possible, maintain confidentiality of information related to the case and is not subject to discovery pursuant to the Oklahoma Discovery Code.
-[FN1] NOTE from WomensLaw.org: THIS SUBSECTION (e) WAS HELD TO BE “UNCONSTITUTIONAL” BY OK’s HIGHEST COURT.
-THEREFORE, THE GUARDIAN AD LITEM MAY NO LONGER BE EXCUSED FROM DISCOVERY (i.e., cross-examination at trial).
-IF YOU HAVE QUESTIONS, PLEASE CONSULT WITH AN ATTORNEY.
+e. the guardian ad litem shall, as much as possible, maintain confidentiality of information related to the case and is not subject to discovery pursuant to the Oklahoma Discovery Code.1

 3. Expenses, costs, and attorney fees for the guardian ad litem may be allocated among the parties as determined by the court.

-4. On or before December 31, 2007, the Administrative Director of the Courts shall develop a standard operating manual for guardians ad litem which shall include, but not be limited to, legal obligations and responsibilities, information concerning child abuse, child development, domestic abuse, sexual abuse, and parent and child behavioral health and management including best practices.
+4. The Oklahoma Bar Association shall develop a standard operating manual for guardians ad litem which shall include, but not be limited to, legal obligations and responsibilities, information concerning child abuse, child development, domestic abuse, sexual abuse, and parent and child behavioral health and management including best practices.
 After publication of the manual, all guardians ad litem shall certify to the court in which he or she is appointed as a guardian ad litem that the manual has been read and all provisions contained therein are understood.
 The guardian ad litem shall also certify that he or she agrees to follow the best practices described within the standard operating manual.
-The Administrative Director of the Courts shall provide public access to the standard operating manual and shall periodically review and revise the manual as deemed necessary.
+The Administrative Office of the Courts shall provide public access to the standard operating manual by providing a link to the manual on the Oklahoma State Courts Network (OSCN) website.